 Fairlearn is a Python package that empowers developers of artificial intelligence (AI) systems to assess their system's fairness and mitigate any observed unfairness issues.
-Fairlearn contains mitigation algorithms as well as a Jupyter widget for model assessment.
+Fairlearn contains mitigation algorithms as well as metrics for model assessment.
 Besides the source code, this repository also contains Jupyter notebooks with examples of Fairlearn usage.

 - Current release